Welcome to today's edition of the Rush 24-7 podcast.

 What are they calling him now?

-The bearded baner, Boehner's beard?
+The bearded Boehner, Boehner's Beard?

-Boehner's beard, Paul Ryan managed to usher through the house.
+Boehner's Beard, Paul Ryan, managed to usher through the House.

-Because basically, uh what what John Boehner is doing, uh not John Boehner, what's he called now, the guy with the false beard?
+Because basically, what John Boehner is doing, or not John Boehner, what's he called now?

 Paul Ryan.

-We got more Republicans than at any time since the Civil War.
+We've got more Republicans than at any time since the Civil War.

-Uh got Republican House, Republican Senate, and what the hell difference does it make?
+I've got Republican House, Republican Senate, and what the hell difference does it make?

 And I want to give an example of that, because this budget bill isn't the only example.